Radiation Therapy

 What Is Radiation Therapy?

 Radiation therapy is a common type of cancer treatment that may be prescribed on its own, but is often used in conjunction with surgery and/or chemotherapy.
 Radiation therapy uses beams of extremely strong energy to kill cancer cells.
-X-rays are an example of this type of radiation, but X-rays use much lower doses of energy.
 Unlike chemotherapy, which is a treatment that affects the entire body, radiation therapy specifically targets the tumor.

 For some patients, radiation may be used to reduce the size of a tumor prior to surgery; this is called neoadjuvant therapy.
 Adjuvant therapy, on the other hand, involves using radiation after surgery to destroy any remaining cancer cells.